Mental Health & Wellbeing Learning

 Emergency Service workers can access the Mind Blue Light Programme and its dedicated confidential helpline 0300 303 5999.

-NHS Workers in Wales suffering with mental health issues can access six sessions of free, high quality, online CBT therapy from Help for Health Professionals.
+NHS and Social Care Workers in Wales suffering with mental health issues can access high quality, online CBT therapy and a range of resources from Caonpi Wales.

 Social Care Workers in Wales can find out about the advice, help and support available from Social Care Wales on the dedicated Your Health & Wellbeing section of their website.